 When and how do I pay?

 Fees are payable when you receive an invoice for the enrolment fee.
 Invoiced fees must be paid in full within 7-days (or as stated) of receiving the invoice from Dolph Business School, unless otherwise stated.

 On-campus students: Fees are billed on a monthly basis.
-Online students: A deposit of $1,490 is required to confirm your enrolment, and the balance is invoiced within 14-days of the course commencement.
+Online students: A deposit of $1,490 is required to confirm your enrolment, and the balance is invoiced within 26-weeks of the course commencement date.
 If your course fees are under $1,490, the full amount is invoiced prior to the commencement of the course.

 Dolph Business School may cancel an enrolment or discontinue training if fees are not paid by the due date.
 Payment methods include bank transfer, credit / debit Visa or Mastercard.

 Should you wish to set up a payment plan to make payments via direct debit, you may wish to enter into a direct debit payment plan arrangement with Dolph Business School.
 This arrangement is only currently only available to students undertaking a Diploma or a Certificate IV course.
-This requires an initial payment of $375 of the course fees prior to the commencement of the course in order to confirm your enrolment with the balance to be paid over 10-months.
+This requires an initial payment of $475 of the course fees prior to the commencement of the course in order to confirm your enrolment with the balance to be paid over 6-months (for certificate courses) or 10-months (for diploma courses).

 Where a student defaults on the agreed payment plan, the student may not be considered for subsequent payment plan requests.
 The debt becomes payable in full immediately or the student may be suspended from further tuition.